aspose-html/aspose-html-reference-tutorials/content/english/net/rendering-html-documents/render-multiple-documents/_index.md

 Before we embark on this journey, let's ensure we have everything we need:

 1. Aspose.HTML for .NET: Make sure you have this library installed.
-You can download it from the [official Aspose.HTML for .NET download page](https://releases.aspose.com/html/net/).
+You can download it from the [Aspose.HTML for .NET download page](https://releases.aspose.com/html/net/).

 2. .NET Development Environment: You should have a working .NET development environment installed on your machine.